daochenzha/data-centric-AI/README.md

 A curated, but incomplete, list of data-centric AI resources.
 It should be noted that it is unfeasible to encompass every paper.
 Thus, we prefer to selectively choose papers that present a range of distinct ideas.
 We welcome contributions to further enrich and refine this list.

 If you want to contribute to this list, please feel free to send a pull request.
-Also you can contact [daochen.zha@rice.edu](mailto:daochen.zha@rice.edu).
+Also, you can contact [daochen.zha@rice.edu](mailto:daochen.zha@rice.edu).

 *   Survey paper: [Data-centric Artificial Intelligence: A Survey](https://arxiv.org/abs/2303.10158)
 *   Perspective paper (SDM 2023): [Data-centric AI: Perspectives and Challenges](https://arxiv.org/abs/2301.04819)